8 Common Mistakes Sales Managers Make and How to Avoid Them

 Being a manager is very different from being a salesperson.

-Instead: Embrace Your Leadership Role
+Embrace the Sales Leadership Role

 A sales manager is a leader.
 You must start acting like one.